esoadamo/thesis/chapters/04 Services.md

 ### Identity management

 Apple provides an option to create a new free account, called Apple ID, for its products.
 This account is essential for the correct working of Apple-produced devices, as currently, it is needed to be able to install new software from the Apple store.
 With this account, the user may also create a new mail account on the icloud.com domain.
 This account can be subsequently used as an identity source for other services, e.g., the only SSO login option to the Cloudflare Dashboard.
-The login process to the Apple account itself can be set to require login confirmation as an MFA on the user's existing device.
+The login process to the Apple account itself can be set to require login confirmation in a form of MFA on the user's existing device.

 ![[Pasted image 20240430084545.png|Login form for a Cloudflare Dashboard portal with Apple ID as a single SSO option]]